gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 ## Add some content

-Before you can see anything, you'll want to add some content so there is something to see.
+Before you can see anything, you'll want to add some content so there is something to show.

 By default, the posts are expected in the `/content/posts` directory, so create those folders and add a `my-post.md` file.
 Your file structure should look something like this.